olofmogren/olofmogren.github.io/students/_posts/2016-06-02-almgren-pavlov.md

 imgsrc:
 imgalt:
 longversion:
-shortversion: <a href="/publications/2016/ner-char-blstm/">To appear as a paper in the fifth workshop on building and evaluating resources for biomedical text mining (BioTxtM 2016), at COLING 2016</a>.
+shortversion: <a href="/publications/2016/ner-char-blstm/">Appeared as a paper in the fifth workshop on building and evaluating resources for biomedical text mining (BioTxtM 2016), at COLING 2016</a>.

 venue:
 authors: Sean Pavlov and Simon Almgren